-As of Fall 2019, all applicants to Washington University in St. Louis will have to submit a supplemental essay as part of their application packet.
-That means that in addition to the essays you write as part of your Common Application or the Coalition Application (WashU accepts either one), you’ll have to submit a third essay that you write specifically for Washington University in St. Louis.
+All applicants to Washington University in St. Louis have to submit a supplemental essay as part of their application packet.
+That means that in addition to the essays you write as part of your Common Application or the Coalition Application (WashU accepts either one), you'll have to submit a third essay that you write specifically for Washington University in St. Louis.

 Because WashU's acceptance rate is highly competitive—only 16% of students are accepted every year!—you'll need to write a stellar WashU supplement to give yourself the best shot at getting in.
 But what does a good WashU supplemental essay look like?